globalinfotek/linux-dev-practice/exercises/2-Kernel_Mode/challenge_201/README.md

 `python3 -m unittest -k normal_01 -v` Execute normal test case 1 with verbose output

-NOTE: These test cases require elevated privileges.
+NOTE: These test cases require elevated privileges and may prompt you to authenticate with sudo.